aipescience/queryparser/docs/development.md

 Development notes
 =================

+Below are a more detailed description and instructions for anyone who is interested in further developing the package.

-Let us first clone the repository:
+To start, let us first clone the repository:

 ```bash
 git clone git@github.com:aipescience/queryparser.git
 ```

-and then create a virtual environment inside of which we can install the package and activate it:
+and then create a virtual environment (inside of which we will install the package) and activate it:

 ```bash
 python -m venv qpenv